Actindo-AG/Documentation/PIM/API/05_Products.md

 > [Caution] In the latest version of the *DataHub* and *PIM* modules, it is possible to modify the attribute key.
 However, this is strongly discouraged and has far-reaching consequences.
 If you modify a key in the *DataHub* or *PIM* modules, the key in the API changes as well.
 This means that you also have to update the key, that is, the field, in your request body.
 Otherwise, the field will not be found when sending a request.

 ## The product object

-Products represent the goods and services you offer to your customer.
+Products represent the goods and services you offer to your customers.
 They are defined through a set of attributes.

 The following table displays a list of all attributes contained in the *PIM basic set* (_pim_attribute_name) with their default data types and configuration.
 Additional fields, such as created and modified, are set by default in all entities and can be used to set filters.
 The required fields are marked in bold.